chuangcaleb/wtsa/_drafts/Disney's Raya - TV Series Pitch 1/RAYA Archived Episode 1 - Kumandra.md

 Yes.
 And we must prepare to meet them.
 ```

-- We end the scene ambiguously there, as if the other lands are about to lay siege just as they finished their training.
+- We end the scene ambiguously there, that the other lands are about to lay siege just as they finished their training.
 And jump straight to:

-#### Present: Raya's current goal, ready to fight
+#### Now: Raya's current goal, ready to fight

-> **TAIL LANDSCAPE - DUSK (PRESENT)**

 - It's approaching sundown.
 - The rider sees a purple energy just behind a nearby hill.
 She quickly veers in the opposite direction.